Maguite/maguite.github.io/README.md

 # maguite.github.io
-Find the password to stop the countdown\n
+Find the password to stop the countdown -
 Coded by ChatGPT mostly